globant-ui/javascript-lab/README.md

   * No library or framework can be used.
 You can reuse the libraries developed in the previous exercises.
   * Provide unit tests, [Jasmine](http://jasmine.github.io/2.0/introduction.html) can be used.

-4. Single-Page Application Development.
+6. Single-Page Application Development.
 Create an application that allows a user to:
   1. Authenticate to GitHub.
   2. List all starred repositories she has.
   3. Present a detailed view of a repository.
   4. Allow her to unstar, watch, and unwatch a given repository.
-  5.This exercise will be evaluated on the basis of design, and code quality.
+  5. This exercise will be evaluated on the basis of design, and code quality.
     - The game must be structured following a sane object-oriented structure.
 Implementation must reflect JavaScript best practices.
 The application must work across all major browsers (IE9+, Chrome, Firefox, Safari).
     - No library or framework can be used.
 You can reuse the libraries developed in the previous exercises.
     - Provide unit tests, [Jasmine](http://jasmine.github.io/2.0/introduction.html) can be used.